 No. This is us.

-Forty years ago we didn’t know the damage that carbon and methane pollution could cause.
+One hundred and fifty years ago we didn’t know the damage that carbon and methane pollution from using fossil fuels could cause.
 But now we do.

 And we can do something about it.